martinsomer/1.ea-kodutoo/README.md

 ### HOW TO USE: ###
 * Use the controls in top-left to set the different options:
     * "Change background" - Paste a link to an image into the text box and click "OK"
+    * "Apply blur" - Move the slider to increase/decrease blur effect strength and click "OK"
     * "Change text color" - Enter a HEX color code (i.e. "#C11218") or color name (i.e. "GREEN") into the text box and click "OK"
     * "Add a message" - Enter text into the text box and click "OK"
     * "Toggle seconds" - Check or un-check the box and click "OK"